How to Draw Anime – You Can Do It!

 6. Position Eyebrows

-Next, the eyebrows will be positioned higher up over the eyes than normal.
-Make them thicker toward the nose and tapering outward.
+Next, the eyebrows will be positioned higher over the eyes than normal.
+Make them thicker toward the nose and taper outward.

 Then draw a very small vertical shape line just above horizontal guideline #2.